Try Live Demo

 Let’s say you want to stream a 2 Mbps video using WebRTC and broadcast a great conference to 200 audiences.
 Without a media server, the device you use to reach each viewer will need to use a 400 Mbps uplink connection.
 Imagine how difficult it would be to create such a setup.

-how media servers work
+how media server works

 In such cases, the solution is to use a media server such as Ant Media Server.
 The broadcaster’s device sends the media content to the media server, which in turn sends that content to the viewers’ device.
 The best feature of the media server is not only that it can send broadcasts to N people, but also that the media server handles the transcoding and encoding, even repackaging the WebRTC stream to other protocols, scaling it, and even adding the adaptive streaming feature to keep the audience happy.
 The media server can also act as a WebRTC signaling server.
 Ant Media Server can do all of these and more. 🙂

 Ant Media has been serving more than 1525 customers in 120+ countries all around the world.
-Customers from different segments such as education, live auctions, radio and TV broadcasts, service providers, government agencies, and gaming companies enhance their business by using Ant Media Server and benefiting from its capabilities.
+Customers from different segment such as education, live auctions, radio and TV broadcasts, service providers, government agencies, and gaming companies enhance their business by using Ant Media Server and benefiting from its capabilities.

 Categories: Tutorial